Jelmerro/vimrc/README.md

 - bat - for showing FZF previews with syntax colors instead of text-only
 - FZF (fzf) - for using any kind of fuzzy search commands, such as :Files
 - Ripgrep (rg) - for using the :Rg command to fuzzy search file contents
+- ShellCheck (shellcheck) - for linting sh/bash files for common errors

 # Install